 - Add in dry ingredients and whisk until just combined.
 Fold in cranberries and white chocolate chips until just combined – don’t overmix!

 - Pour batter into cupcake liners, filling them all the way to the top.
 Bake for 20-23 minutes, until a toothpick stuck in the center comes out clean.
 Transfer cupcakes to wire rack to cool completely.

-- In a large bowl, beat cream cheese until smooth.
+- In a large bowl with a stand or hand mixer, beat cream cheese until smooth.
 Add butter and beat until smooth and creamy.